 - Keep a clean desk. - Put away confidential files in a locked cabinet. - Your desk should be clear of any documents, USBs or external drives.
-They should all be locked away in a secure space. - Keep a separate user profile for assistants and students on your computer. - Enable lock screen passwords. - Ensure your office hardware and software are up to date. - Updates will fix known security gaps. - If you have a managed desktop, U of T will upgrade your hardware and software for you. - Sign up for self-serve password reset:
+They should all be locked away in a secure space. - Maintain a clean digital space.
+Delete old emails, delete drafts of the same document etc. - Enable lock screen passwords. - Sign up for self-serve password reset: